Jo-ravar/Miete-app/README.md

 Android studio or ecllipse installed in your device.

 #Development Setup
-For running the app you can you android emulator or can debug using your smart phone.
+For running the app you can use android emulator or can debug using your smart phone.

 #usage
 You can use this app for easy renting and to get a idea about the working of any rental application.